VectorLu/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A:
-    1. Find all boxes that have two possible digits, add them to a list -- two_digits_boxes.
+    1. Find all boxes that have two possible digits, add them to a list -- two_digits_boxes. <br />
     2. Compare the boxes in two_digits_boxes with the box in the same unit.
 If those two box have two digits and the two digits are the same, the peer box is the naked twin of it.
-Then eliminate these two digits from their peer boxes' values.
+Then eliminate these two digits from their peer boxes' values. <br />
     3. Repeat step2 until the possibilities is not reducible.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A:
-    1. Design the data structure by the diagonal sudoku rubric.
+    1. Design the data structure by the diagonal sudoku rubric. <br />
-    2. Eliminate possibilities by the determined value.
+    2. Eliminate possibilities by the determined value. <br />
-    3. Use only_choice to determine the value to fill in the box.
+    3. Use only_choice to determine the value to fill in the box. <br />
     4. If the possibilities are reducible, repeat step2 and step3 util the possibilities is not reducible.

 ### Install